rwxrob/zet/docs/2651/README.md

 ## Routine suburban bike riding makes me happy

 I've been through the cycle of preparation instead of riding twice now (and blimped out losing all my fitness in the process).
-Something about all the stress of preparation not only robs the ride of all the fun but also increases my cortizol to critical levels.
+Something about all the stress of preparation not only robs the ride of all the fun but also increases my cortisol to critical levels.

 You'd think I would have learned all this by now.
 The best way for me to bike is to do it daily, usually on the same suburban route.
 It takes the least amount of thought and the familiarity and regularity of it is calming, like a toddler obsessed with repeating the same action because it is calming.
 I don't have to even worry about anything because I know exactly what to expect.